devATdbsutdio/watch_firmware/README.md

 <details><summary>  Arduino IDE setup and steps </summary>
 <p>
+Install the __MegaTinyCore__ by following the installation instruction from the [https://github.com/SpenceKonde/megaTinyCore#installation].

-Install the above mentioned [Dependent libraries](https://github.com/devATdbsutdio/watch_firmware#dependant-libraries), using Ardunio IDE's built in Library Manager.
+Install the above mentioned __Dependent libraries__, using Ardunio IDE's built in Library Manager.

 Once Installed, open the sketch and set the below settings from the __Tools__ menu.